We may earn revenue from the products available on this page and participate in affiliate programs.

 Splurge: Invest in Solid Seating

 It may seem silly that one stool was a splurge, but this desk nook is extremely special.
 I couldn’t find any tutorials on how to build one, and I had to figure out how to work around the AC intake vent.
 It worked out far better than I thought, and between all the people in our home, this cozy niche is used almost all day long.
-Outfitting it with a gorgeous and comfortable stool was important for me, so I spent $698 on Anthropologie’s Raleigh counter stool in sandstone, and I’m so glad I did.
+Outfitting it with a gorgeous and comfortable stool was important to me, so I spent $698 on Anthropologie’s Raleigh counter stool in sandstone, and I’m so glad I did.

 Save: Practice Makes the Perfect Backsplash